 Good respiratory hygiene practices are also important for students, faculty and staff to follow, because the COVID-19 virus spreads from person to person in droplets produced by coughs and sneezes.
 Students and staff must cover their mouths or noses with a tissue when coughing or sneezing and dispose of the tissue appropriately.
 A supply of tissues will be available in every classroom, along with touch-free garbage cans for disposal.

 For Glens Falls City Schools to maintain safe operations, we must use social distancing to protect against the transmission of the COVID-19 virus while on school grounds and in school facilities (including cafeterias, gymnasiums, and other spaces).
-Specifically, appropriate social distancing means six feet of space in all directions between individuals or use of appropriate physical barriers between individuals that do not adversely affect air flow, heating, cooling or ventilation, or otherwise present a health or safety risk.
+Specifically, appropriate social distancing means three to twelve feet—as prescribed by State and local Departments of Health, and subject to change as the pandemic progresses—of space in all directions between individuals or use of appropriate physical barriers between individuals that do not adversely affect air flow, heating, cooling or ventilation, or otherwise present a health or safety risk.

-To facilitate this, our school district has reconfigured our classroom spaces, common areas, and other rooms throughout the buildings for appropriate social distancing.
+To facilitate this for the start of the school year in September 2020, our school district has reconfigured our classroom spaces, common areas, and other rooms throughout the buildings for appropriate social distancing.

-For Glens Falls City School classrooms, this reconfiguration translates into 12 students and up to 3 adults per classroom in most instances.
+For Glens Falls City School classrooms, a six-foot reconfiguration translates into 12 students and up to 3 adults per classroom in most instances.
 Based on their square footage, some classrooms can hold more socially-distanced individuals, and some can hold fewer.